Ol Doinyo Lengai: Eruption history

-The volcano began erupting between >500,000 to 22,000 years ago.
-It formed in two stages, a Lengai I consisting of phonolite that forms about 60% of the volume of Ol Doinyo Lengai and crops out in its southern part, and a Lengai II formed by nephelinitic rocks; growth of the volcanic cone was complete about 15,000 years ago, when the Naisiusiu Beds were emplaced in the Olduvai Gorge.
-The volcano collapsed several times, including once between 850,000-135,000 years ago and another time between 50,000-10,000 years ago.
+Radiometric dates obtained by geologists for the start of volcanic eruptions at Ol Doinyo Lengai range from more than 500,000 to 22,000 years ago.
+It formed in two stages, Lengai I consisting of phonolite that forms about 60% of the volume of Ol Doinyo Lengai and crops out in its southern part, and Lengai II formed by nephelinitic rocks; growth of the volcanic cone was complete about 15,000 years ago, when the Naisiusiu Beds were emplaced in the Olduvai Gorge.
+The volcano collapsed several times, including once between 850,000 and 135,000 years ago and another time between 50,000 and 10,000 years ago.
 The oldest natrocarbonatite lavas date to 1,250 years before present.
 An eruption 3,000-2,500 years before present produced a tephra fallout west of Ol Doinyo Lengai, that is presently being eroded by wind and forming dunes including the Shifting Sands of the Olduvai Gorge.
 A large eruption deposited the Namorod Ash in the gorge, about 1,250 years ago, and another about 600 years ago formed the so-called "Footprint Tuff".
 Ol Doinyo Lengai is the only presently active volcano of the Gregory Rift.

 Records of eruptions go back to the 1880s.
 The volcano is continually active, but there are seldom observations of its activity.
 It erupts tephra and lava flows from within the northern crater.
-During the middle 20th century the crater was about 200 m deep; subsequently, lava flows filled it and by 1998 lava was overflowing its rims.
+During the middle 20th century, the crater was about 200 m deep; subsequently, lava flows filled it, and by 1998, lava was overflowing its rims.
 The lava flows issue from cones within the crater and form lava ponds and lakes.
 Explosive eruptions are less common, having been reported in 1917, 1940, 1966, 1983 and 1993.
-Oversteepened slopes produce landslides and erosion has cut gullies into volcanic deposits.
+Oversteepened slopes produce landslides, and erosion has cut gullies into volcanic deposits.
 Steam jets have also been observed.

 There is evidence of underground magma intrusions.
-Satellite observations have shown deformation of the volcano during eruptions, and ground-based observations have identified movement in neighbouring fault systems such as the Natron Fault caused by magma originating at Ol Doinyo Lengai.
+Satellite observations have shown deformation of the volcano during eruptions, and ground-based observations have identified movement in neighboring fault systems such as the Natron Fault caused by magma originating at Ol Doinyo Lengai.

 Recent eruptive period: 1983 and subsequent

 After a phase of quiescence, renewed activity commenced in 1983 and continues with several interruptions to this day.
-During the 1983 eruption, ashfall occurred at tens of kilometres from the volcano.
+During the 1983 eruption, ashfall occurred at tens of kilometers from the volcano.
+Following this eruption, lava effusion began within the summit crater.
+The ongoing state of the crater through the 1980s was documented by the geographer Celia Nyamweru, who lived nearby.
 The emission of a lava flow onto the western flank of Ol Doinyo Lengai in 2006 was accompanied by the formation of a pit crater on the summit.